 Ethernet Virtual Connection connectivity provided to a variety of Carrier Ethernet physical and virtual ports.
 Connectivity provided among small cells without requiring transport over the backhaul.
 QoS management by means of controllable mapping of flows to transport connections.

 Alternative Flow

 TBD.

 Architecture

 The reference architecture to support an LTE air interface as defined in the 3GPP specifications is shown below.
+This is an example of one type of small cell.